Fredrum/rpi_v4l2_tests/README.md

 The first (and currently only) demo is doing camera video capture using V4L2 and setting up DMA buffers to create a 'zero copy' hardware pipeline all the way to GL texture.
 I ended up using glfw as that seemed to allow for getting a gl window thrown up with minimal amount of code.
 There were a few non obvious tricks to getting this to work which I will describe below.

 Actually first you might as well try to build and run as it's possible the issues I had have been fixed.

 **0. Try Just Build and run.**
 Install some dependencies
 `sudo apt install libglfw3-dev libgles2-mesa-dev`
 `git clone https://github.com/Fredrum/rpi_v4l2_tests.git`
 `cd rpi_v4l2_tests`
 `make`
-If that worked run,
+If all seems good, run,
 `glDmaTexture`

+If that didn't work you might want to read on...

 **1. The camera driver (at the time) didn't actually allow for streaming video.**